-Dolpo covers 15% of the area of Nepal and has been arbitrarily divided into a Lower (Outer) and Upper (Inner) region.
+The Dolpo region covers 15% of the total area of Nepal and has been arbitrarily divided into a Lower (Outer) and Upper (Inner) region.
 It is the highest inhabited land in Nepal, hidden behind high passes from the south and lying northwest of Dhaulagiri and the Kali Gandaki gorge.
 Geographically it is a southern extension of Tibet, within the borders of Nepal: a vast arid region of brown ridges in the rain-shadow of the monsoon.
 The Shey-Phoksundo National Park is the country’s largest conservation area: opened to trekking in the 1990’s.

 The region sustains an abundance of wild life including Himalayan blue sheep, musk deer, jackals, and snow leopards.
 Birds include Himalayan griffons, snow pigeons and several species of pheasant (including Nepal’s national bird: the impheyan pheasant).